-This brief provides an account of that tradition.
-For centuries, English law broadly prohibited anyone from carrying a dangerous weapon in public, beginning with the Statute of Northampton in 1328, and continuing after the English Bill of Rights of 1689.
-This tradition took hold in America in the 17th and 18th centuries, when several colonies enacted similar restrictions.
-And it continued into the 19th century, when many states and municipalities broadly prohibited public carry, while many others allowed public carry only by those with a good reason to fear injury.
-Altogether, by the early 20th century, more than half of all states, as well as the District of Columbia and numerous cities, had broadly prohibited public carry, illustrating "how the Second Amendment was interpreted from immediately after its ratification through the end of the 19th century."
-District of Columbia v.
-Heller, 554 U.S. 570, 605 (2008).
+Everytown files this brief to bring these materials to the Court's attention and to provide an account of the history.
+For centuries, English law broadly prohibited anyone from carrying a dangerous weapon in public-a prohibition that was first codified with the Statute of Northampton in 1328 and that remained in effect after the English Bill of Rights of 1689.
+This tradition took hold in America in the 17th and 18th centuries, when several colonies enacted similar laws.
+And it continued into the 19th century, when many states and municipalities prohibited public carry in cities, towns, and villages, while many others did what Maryland does today: allow public carry by those with a "good and substantial reason" for needing to go armed to protect against "apprehended danger."
+Md.
+Code Ann., Pub.
+Safety § 5-306(a).

+Altogether, by the end of the 19th century, nearly 20 states and many cities had enacted laws that either entirely prohibited public carry in populated areas or required "good reason" to publicly carry a firearm.
 Such a robust historical pedigree is not necessary to satisfy the Second Amendment, but it is sufficient to do so.
-Whatever the Amendment's precise contours, there can be little doubt that a bare open-carry restriction is consistent with "historical tradition," id. at 627, and thus constitutional.
+Whatever the Amendment's precise contours, there can be no doubt that a law that has its roots in medieval England, and resembles dozens of American laws that existed from the founding era through the late 19th century, is consistent with our "historical tradition," id. at 627, and thus constitutional.